palantir/gradle-gitsemver/README.md

 class SemverVersion {
   String toString()  // The full version string
   String tagName // The matched tagged
-  String headCommitHash // The git commit hash of the HEAD commit Integer commitCount // The number of commits HEAD is from the matched tag Integer buildNumber // The value of the BUILD_NUMBER environment variable boolean dirty // Is the git repo dirty?
+  String gitHash // The git commit hash of the HEAD commit Integer commitCountFromTag // The number of commits HEAD is from the matched tag Integer buildNumber // The value of the BUILD_NUMBER environment variable boolean dirty // Is the git repo dirty?
 }